binary-manu/arch-ansible/README.md

-# Arch-Ansible: a playbook to install Arch Linux
+# Arch-Ansible: an Ansible playbook to install Arch Linux

 Arch-Ansible is a playbook designed to install Arch Linux on a target machine.
-It was conceived to ease the preparation of virtual machines, but could be used to install on bare metal, with some tweaks.
+It was conceived to ease the preparation of virtual machines, but it could be used to install on bare metal, with some tweaks.

 ## Ansible version